 Lynn has served as PTA President, on the Aids Awareness Committee, and Schools Advisory Committee at Mattituck-Cutchogue District.
 She has been involved in ad hoc committees regarding Wolf Pit Pond and Main Road Master Planning.
 She is Secretary of the Southold Town Democratic Club, and has run for elective office in Southold Town.

 Semi retired life long "Greenporter".
-Knowledge of Greenport Harbor from the mid 1950's on to present.
+Knowledge of Greenport Harbor from the mid 1950's to the present.

 Content © eastendseaport.org.
 Site designed by Rena Wilhelm All rights reserved.